kl07/zbase-backup-tools/README.md

     sudo python26 backupd.py start
     sudo python26 backupd.py stop

-1. backup daemon will connect to membase servers and create backups
+1. backup daemon will connect to zbase servers and create backups
 2. Every 60 minutes the backup daemon will schedule incremental backups
 3. restore process will listen on port 22122